limingth/myRoR/2-work-with-psql.md

 	Your bundle is complete!
 	Use `bundle show [gemname]` to see where a bundled gem is installed.

-### write your own code for seeds.rb to generate data
+### write your own code for seeds.rb to generate data ＃这个seed文件里的name全部改为title
 	limingth@gmail ~/Github/myRoR/wikiful$ vi db/seeds.rb
 	  1 # This file should contain all the record creation needed to seed the database with it    s default values.
 	  2 # The data can then be loaded with the rake db:seed (or created alongside the db with     db:setup).